qelectrotech/qelectrotech-doc/branches/documentation/source/en/schema/table.rst

     7. Fill the headers and cells with the corresponding information.
     8. Press **OK** button and the table will be created at the folio.

-The table can be move over the folio area like an element, it is a text field.
-Left click from the mouse and displace the table before release the button.
+The table can be moved and rotated over the folio area like a text field, it is a text field object.

 .. note::